lski/Lski-ModalJs/README.md

 - Opera 7+
 - Safari

-#### IE8
+#### IE8 and Older Browsers

-Its very easy to add support for IE8 as well as IE9+.
-I have not added it by default to keep the size of the project down especially as support for IE8 is now much lower.
-There are two things you need to be aware of.
+Its very easy to add support for IE8 as well as IE9+, including other older browsers too.
+Although I have not added it by default to keep the size of the project down especially as support for these older browsers is now much lower.
+There are simply two things you need to implement to get it to work.
+First implement EventListeners via a shim and second handle the centralised location of the modal dialog.

-Required
+EventListeners

-lski-modal requires the following methods are present to enable dismissing the dialog `addEventListener`, `removeEventListener` and `dispatchEvent` that are not in IE8 natively.
-However there are several shims available to reproduce them, including this shim: [addEventListener-shim](https://gist.github.com/lski/39c59b03a60e31541cda) on GitHub, I have added shim for these three methods as well.
+The dialog uses `addEventListener`, `removeEventListener` and `dispatchEvent` that are not in IE8 natively.
+There are several shims available to implement them, including one I have included on github: [addEventListener-shim](https://gist.github.com/lski/39c59b03a60e31541cda)

-Optional
+Centralised Modal Box

-IE8 does not support CSS tranforms, which are used to centre where the modal box is when it is displayed.
-There are several possible solutions to this.
-Below are two ways of doing it, choose the one that best suits your circumstance.
+The modal box is centralised via CSS transforms, which are not available in IE8, below are two solutions pick one which suits your needs best. __Note__: Its best to only apply these to ONLY IE8 browsers, a great techinque of this is [Paul Irish's](http://www.paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/) suggestion.

-__Note__: Its best to only apply these to IE8 browsers, a good techinque of this is [Paul Irish's](http://www.paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/) suggestion.
+Option 1:

 Add additional styles to the `lski-modal-box` class by setting a specific width and height and then use negative margins to reposition the box: